SteeltoeOSS/Documentation/api/v4/security/certificate.md

 > [!TIP]
 > Steeltoe configures the certificate forwarding middleware to look for a certificate in the `X-Client-Cert` HTTP header.
-> To change the header name used for authorization, pass your value in when registering the policy: `.AddOrgAndSpacePolicies("Custom-Certificate-Header")`.
+> To change the HTTP header name used for authorization, include it when registering the policy.
+For example: `.AddOrgAndSpacePolicies("X-Custom-Certificate-Header")`.

 To activate certificate-based authorization in the request pipeline, use the `IApplicationBuilder` extension method `UseCertificateAuthorization`: